PowerPoint themes and PowerPoint templates are commonly mistaken as the same thing (which they are not).

 These two places function exactly the same way – there is no difference whatsoever – and in both of these areas, you can edit your PowerPoint theme.

-To learn how to create a custom PowerPoint theme, see details here.
+To learn step-by-step how to create your own PowerPoint theme from scratch, read our guide here.

 What is the difference between PowerPoint themes and templates?